cran-task-views/Bayesian/Bayesian.md

     hierarchical Bayesian framework and provides flexibility in allowing the user to specify the likelihood function directly instead of assuming predetermined model structures.
+-   `r pkg("vglmer")` estimates generalized linear mixed effects models using variational Bayes; limited types of splines can also be used as       predictors.
+It provides the ability to integrate these models in ensembles using the `r pkg("SuperLearner") package.

 #### High dimensional methods/machine learning methods
 -   `r pkg("abglasso")` implements a Bayesian adaptive graphical lasso data-augmented block Gibbs sampler.